grammyjs/fluent/README.md

 - Automatically uses translation locale based on the language selected by the user in their Telegram settings,

+- Uses an **automatic language negotiation**, so the best possible language will be automatically picked for each user,

 - Gives you **full access to `Fluent` instance**, so you can [configure it][moebius-fluent] yourself as you see fit,